 A medical record must be completed by the student and the student's healthcare provider upon admission to the program and subsequent years.
-Forms are to be uploaded on the Castle Branch website by assigned deadlines.
-Clinicals cannot be attended if CPR, health information or criminal background checks are not complete and given the green check with Castle Branch.
+Forms are to be uploaded to ViewPoint® on the website by assigned deadlines.
+Clinicals cannot be attended if CPR, health information or criminal background checks are not complete and given the green check with ViewPoint®.
 The medical record shall include the following:

-- A physical examination by the student's private practitioner.
+- 1. A physical examination by the student's private practitioner.
 The examination must have occurred no more than three (3) months prior to the beginning of classes.
-(See physical form). - Immunizations (See physical form) - Rubella, Mumps and Rubeola (2 doses).
-All applicants must provide evidence of immunity to Rubella, Mumps and Rubeola by laboratory titers, proof of immunization or medically documented history of the disease. - Two-step Mantoux skin test (1 3 weeks apart) or QuantiFERON Gold Blood Test.
+(See physical form).
+You will not be allowed to attend clinical until the physical examination, immunizations and CPR requirements are met.
+(See clinical absence policy in syllabi). - 2.
+Immunizations (See physical form) - a.
+Rubella, Mumps and Rubeola (2 doses).
+All applicants must provide evidence of immunity to Rubella, Mumps and Rubeola by laboratory titers, immunizations or medically documented history of the disease. - Two-step Mantoux skin test (1 3 weeks apart) or QuantiFERON Gold Blood Test.
 (Chest X-ray if Mantoux positive).
 Symptom sheet if previous documented clear chest x-ray.
-One step or repeat QuantiFERON Gold Blood test is an annual requirement. - Hepatitis B, positive antibody titer report or declination.
-Declination NOT recommended. - Varicella series of two doses, positive antibody titer or medically documented history of disease required.

-- Tdap booster within the past 10 years required. - Influenza vaccination or declination annually.
-Influenza immunization is highly recommended.
-It may be required by your clinical facility with no exceptions other than a documented anaphylaxis reaction from your healthcare provider.
-If the clinical facility you attend allows declination, and you choose to decline you will be required to wear a mask per the facility policy. - Covid vaccine is required by the majority of the clinical sites.
+One step or repeat QuantiFERON Gold Blood test is an annual requirement. - c.
+Hepatitis B, positive antibody titer report or declination.
+Declination NOT recommended. - d.
+Varicella series of two doses, positive antibody titer or medically documented history of disease required. - e.
+Tdap booster within the past 10 years required. - f.
+Influenza vaccination or declination annually.
+Influenza immunization is highly recommended unless a note is provided from your primary.
+If the clinical facility you attend allows declination, and you choose to decline you will be required to wear a mask per the facility policy. - g.
+Covid vaccine required for the majority of clinical sites.